ue22-p24/backend-flask-chatapp-steps/step.md

-# the messages web page can send messages
+# the messages page displays the new message